 Easier does not mean less effort.
 It’s still about doing the work.

 There are no shortcuts to victory.
 We must commit ourselves to the slow, painstaking work of training, day by day and year by year.
 I’m not trying to bullshit my way through here.

 The idea of making your indoor training easier is rooted in your perception of how hard a workout is.

-The concentration and effort needed to push outside your comfort zone drains your brain juice.
-If we use the Rating of Perceived Exertion (RPE) on the original 6-20 scale, to measure our mental input against a data driven output, specifically power, I can judge whether a workout is easier or efficient.
+The concentration and effort needed to push outside your comfort zone drain your brain juice.
+If we use the Rating of Perceived Exertion (RPE) on the original 6-20 scale, to measure our mental input against a data-driven output, specifically power, I can judge whether a workout is easier or efficient.

 - EASY: Lowering RPE with a similar data output, the workout if perceived as easier.